Pet Guide Daily

 Let’s have a look at the sleeping hours of dogs based on the age of the dog –

-And finally, find below a comparison of dog sleep needs based on their size –
+Finally, find below a comparison of dog sleep needs based on their size –

 How to Wake Up a Dog

 There is a saying, “Let the sleeping dog lie.”
 If you have a pet dog, you need to follow this rule because forcefully waking up a sleeping dog may have serious consequences.
 Think about a nightmare you have gone through.
 How long has it taken you to wake up and realize it was a bad dream?
 You are safe.
-The same happens to a dog if you touch or shake the dog in the midst of its dream.
+The same happens to a dog if you touch or shake the dog during its dream.
 If the dog’s dream is terrible, it may end with an unintended bite.

 Sometimes, you may have to wake up your pooch.
 To avoid the dog’s sudden surprise and anxiety, you can just rouse the dog gently and keep speaking its name.